mbbatukan/mbbatukan.github.io/_sources/contact/index.rst

 .. note::

-    Please fill out this form to contact me:
+    Please fill out this form to contact me.
+I will get back to you as soon as possible.

 .. raw:: html